Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Introduction

 There exists a vast literature on the computational aspect of MMOT and related problems.
-Many such studies focus on the case where the marginals are discrete measures with finite support \citep{benamou2015iterative, altschuler2020polynomial, tupitsa2020multimarginal, puccetti2020on}, or where non-discrete marginals are replaced by their discrete approximations \citep{carlier2015numerical, guo2019computational, eckstein2019robust}.
+Many such studies focus on the case where the marginals are discrete measures with finite support \citep{benamou2015iterative, altschuler2023polynomial, tupitsa2020multimarginal, puccetti2020on}, or where non-discrete marginals are replaced by their discrete approximations \citep{carlier2015numerical, guo2019computational, eckstein2019robust, friesecke2022genetic, hu2023global}.
 When all marginals have finite support, the MMOT problem corresponds to a linear programming problem typically involving a large number of decision variables.
 Moreover, when replacing non-discrete marginals with their discrete approximations, the optimal solutions of the linear programming problem and its dual are not feasible solutions of the original MMOT problem and its dual without discretization.
-This is a crucial shortcoming of discretization-based approaches since one is only able to obtain an infeasible solution of the MMOT problem that approximates the actual optimal solution, and the approximation error can only be controlled using theoretical estimates that can be over-conservative in practice.
-Instead of discretizing the marginals, \citet{alfonsi2021approximation} have explored an alternative approximation scheme based on relaxation of the marginal constraints into a finite collection of linear constraints.
-They show that there exists a discrete probability measure with sparse support that optimizes the relaxed MMOT problem.
-Nonetheless, the resulting solution remains infeasible.
+This is a crucial shortcoming of discretization-based methods since one is only able to obtain an \textit{infeasible} solution of the MMOT problem that approximates the actual optimal solution, and the approximation error can only be controlled using theoretical estimates that are typically over-conservative in practice.